alex000kim/telegram-blog-poster/README.md

 # Telegram Blog Poster

-This is a Python script that posts new blog entries from your personal blog to a Telegram channel.
+This is a Python script that posts new blog entries from your personal blog's RSS feed to a Telegram channel.
 Optionally, it can use the OpenAI API to generate a summary of the blog post, which is included in the message along with the post title and link.

 ## Installation